-Oppositional defiant disorder, also called ODD, is a type of disruptive behavior disorder in children.
-It is characterized by negative, hostile, and defiant behavior that lasts at least six months and also includes:
+ODD is a type of disruptive behavior disorder in children.
+It is characterized by negative, hostile, and defiant behavior that lasts at least 6 months.
+Children with ODD often:

-It is important for the doctor to rule out other conditions, like a mood disorder, conduct disorder, or attention deficit hyper activity disorder (ADHD).
+It is important to rule out other conditions such as mood disorder, conduct disorder, or attention deficit hyperactivity disorder (ADHD).
 Children with ODD often do have learning problems, and many meet criteria for ADHD.
 Conditions like bipolar disorder may be associated with symptoms similar to ODD, but may have different treatment approaches.
-Keep in mind that if your child is not responding to treatment, he could have the wrong diagnosis or possibly co-occurring conditions, like ODD and ADHD.
+Keep in mind that if your child is not responding to treatment, the diagnosis may not be correct or there may be co-occurring conditions, like ODD and ADHD.

 Find a Therapist

 If you have concerns about your child's behavior, ask the pediatrician for a referral to a child psychologist or psychiatrist.

 Parenting a child with ODD can be difficult for parents and requires a different set of skills.
 Parents need support and understanding from others in order to help their child.

 Traditional parenting that uses reason and logic may only result in anger and frustration in a child with ODD.
 This then leads to arguments with a child who does not want to play by the rules, and are most natural when in conflict with someone.
 Parents must teach their children that the only way to access the good things in life is by playing by the rules.
 Children must be given clear pictures of how they are expected to behave and interact within the family.
 They must understand that failure to comply will result in losing access to those things they value most, which will then have to be earned back.